Its-Rolo/GoForGreen/README.md

 ## Overview
 What is GoForGreen?
 GoForGreen (GFG) is a python script that checks if you have commited today on github so that your commit history timeline looks as green as possible.
 Because thats all that matters, right?
 This script is meant to be automatically run on startup as a reminder, but that is entirely optional.

+Please note that the script uses absolute linux file structure paths and the installation guide is also for linux!
 ## Installation
-These instructions are designed for linux.
-If you use windows, just clone the github repo as usual and you can make it auto execute yourself.

 Step 1: Curl main.py and GFGconfig.txt
 ```
 sudo curl -L -o /usr/local/bin/GoForGreen https://raw.githubusercontent.com/Its-Rolo/GoForGreen/main/main.py